zack-bitcoin/amoveo/docs/progress_reports/January_2018.md

 Amoveo miners can use light nodes, they don't need full nodes.
 The Amoveo network has no requirement for full nodes, it could be 100% light nodes.

-Gnosis, Stox, Fun Fair, and Augur use Ethereum, which has a light node, but the Ethereum light node has a very expensive worst case scenario because the blocks do not include the proofs needed for all the consensus state that the block uses.
+ZeroSum Markets, Gnosis, Stox, Fun Fair, and Augur use Ethereum, which has a light node, but the Ethereum light node has a very expensive worst case scenario because the blocks do not include the proofs needed for all the consensus state that the block uses.
 In the worst case, an Ethereum light node has to do everything that a full node does.

 Bodhi uses QTUM which has light nodes, but since QTUM uses UTXO instead of accounts, it seems like QTUM would have the same light client limitations as bitcoin.
 If a light node tries to ask a full node for their balance, the full node would have to scan the entire UTXO set in order to make the proof for the light node.
 Paying >$1 just to look up your balance is excessively expensive.